Thequenny/Medical_Imaging_Assistant/README.md

 1. choose the split to analyze (`train`, `test`, `validation`, or `all`);
 2. click **Select and analyze folder** and select the dataset directory;
 3. open the generated report with **Open generated report**;
-4. use the exploration workspace to display NIfTI slices and, when Qwen is configured, discuss them with the model.
+4. use the exploration workspace to display NIfTI slices and discuss them with the model.

+In the slice gallery:

+- right-click a slice and choose **View larger** to visualize it or choose **Send to chat** to open a Qwen conversation with that slice attached;
+- left-click one or more slices (or use **Select all slices**), then click **Chat with Qwen** in the workspace sidebar.
+The selected slices are automatically attached to the chat and sent to the model with your next message.

 Interface reports are written to: